 Step Three: Discover the source of the problem

 This may be seen as a continuation of the analysis process.
 The regions or areas are progressively decreased in size until a defective component may be detected.
-It is only via a systematic approach that one may establish that an installed doorbell is faulty when it does not sound as it should after a certain period has passed.
+It is only via a systematic approach that one may establish what is actually faulty.

 Step Four: Identify and eliminate the root cause